imagej/imagej.github.io/pages/Adding_new_formats.md

 description: test description
 ---

-{% include develop-menu content='tutorials' %} Before an image can be analyzed, it needs to be opened properly.
+{% include develop-menu content='tutorials' %}Before an image can be analyzed, it needs to be opened properly.
 The way scientific image data can be stored varies wildly - with custom formats as numerous as the different brands and models of instruments used in their acquisition.